segrax/Maniac.Mansion.Disassembly/Readme.txt

 About
 =====

-Complete disassembly and list of room objects and variables for both the demo and the retail release.
+Complete disassembly of scripts, with list of room objects and variables for both the demo and the retail release.

 Notes